| Raw Material : | |

 2. Old pavement overlay: Used as a renovation layer to inhibit reflective

-cracks and strengthen structural stability in aged asphalt surfaces.
+cracks and strengthening structural stability in aged asphalt surfaces.

 3. Low-temperature crack resistance: Enhances the asphalt concrete's ability